bitindi/api/README.md

-# Documentation for the P2pb2b API v2
+# Documentation for the Bitindi API v1

 * [api-doc.md](./api-doc.md) - 	Descriptions of REST API Endpoints.